 The beautiful and state-of-the-art Cloverdale Performing Arts Center has great acoustics.
 Not only that, but — with only 99 cushy seats and a large stage — it offers the kind of intimate performance that’s rare to find.

-Five plays are spread throughout the year; the 2017 season includes Rumors, Agnes of God, The Tempest, The Foreigners, 33 Variations, and The Nutcracker Musical.
-The center also presents musical performances, readings and interviews with literary figures, improve comedy, and open mic nights.
+Five plays are spread throughout the year; the 2018 season includes November; The Time of Your Life; True West; Heroes;, Durang, Durang; and Yo Ho Ho A Pirate's Chrsistmas!
+The center also presents musical performances, readings and interviews with literary figures, improv comedy, and open mic nights.
 Check the calendar of events to see what will be happening when you visit.

 Chill out on the Russian River

 The northernmost of all the county’s regional parks, the 72-acre Cloverdale River Park graces the Russian River’s west bank.
-In warm weather you can launch a kayak or canoe for a paddle adventure; swim and wade in the water; keep an eye out for osprey, ducks or heron; spread a picnic at river-view tables; or fire up a grill for an old-fashioned summer barbecue.
+In warm weather you can launch a kayak or canoe for a paddle adventure; swim and wade in the water; keep an eye out for osprey, ducks, or herons; spread a picnic at river-view tables; or fire up a grill for an old-fashioned summer barbecue.

 In all seasons you’ll stroll pathways or hop on your bike to cruise around.
 A 1.1-mile multi-use paved trail that winds through willows, oaks, and cottonwoods is perfect for wheelchair users and baby strollers.
 And the family pooch is welcome, as long as it’s on a leash no longer than six feet.